• Art Magazine

 • After the NFT hype – What remains of Bored Apes & Co.?
 An overview and current NFT news

-• State of Digital Art 2025: What about NFTS, Ki-Kunst & Web3 in the art world
+• State of Digital Art 2025: What is the state of NFTs, AI art & Web3 in the art world?

 • Bored Ape Yacht Club – The Mega-Hype Surrounding the NFT Monkey Gang